Your travel guide dog

 While Iceland is a traditionally “adventurous” destination, geared toward millennials seeking thrills such as glacier walking, polar plunging, extreme waterfall hikes, and walking over lava fields near active volcanoes, that doesn’t mean you can’t find more comfortable ways to travel through this incredible country.

-Older travelers, or those simply more interested in a slower, less adrenaline pumping kind of a trip can find plenty to see and do, not traveling in a 4x4 over rough terrain.
+Older travelers, or those simply more interested in a slower, less adrenaline pumping kind of a trip can still find Iceland travel packages with plenty to see and do, that don't involve traveling in a 4x4 over rough terrain.

-This is not to say that all of Iceland’s attractions are easy to get to.
+This is not to say that all of Iceland’s attractions are troublesome to get to.
 In response to increased tourism, Iceland has made many updates to their roads, especially in areas of high concentration, such as the Golden Circle.
 So you’re sure to encounter a smooth ride to see Iceland’s major sites.
 If you want to go farther afield, to see the Northern Lights or experience the Ring Road, there might be some portions on this journey that are less well maintained.

-The best tip would be to travel with a tour company that caters to senior travelers, such as Road Scholar or ElderTreks, these things will be taken into consideration and every effort will be made to minimize discomfort as you explore Iceland.
+The best tip would be to travel Iceland guided with a tour company that caters to senior travelers.
+On a tour with companies such as Road Scholar or ElderTreks, these things will be taken into consideration and every effort will be made to minimize discomfort as you explore Iceland.

 The Golden Circle is a classic way to see some of Iceland’s top sights.
 Many Iceland day tours depart from Reykjavik to see the Golden Circle, which can take anywhere from 3-4 hours to 6-8 hours depending on how many stops you make and how long you spend in each stop.
 You may be surprised how long you need to process the majesty of Gullfoss waterfall.
 Or you may want longer than an hour or two to explore the incredible Þingvellir National Park.

 A classic tour of The Golden Circle usually hits the “big three” Þingvellir, Geysir and Gullfoss, with variations and additions depending on who you travel with.
 If you have only a short time in Iceland, these are the places you’ll want to see.